polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 In this task, you will deploy Azure VMs that will serve as a jumpbox server for your SAP implementation by using the Azure portal.
 You will use the following settings during deployment:

--   Subscription: the name of the Azure subscription you are using for this lab
+-   Subscription: the name of the Azure subscription you are using for this lab.

 -   Resource group: **s03-RG**

 -   Virtual machine name: **s03-adm-0**

--   Region: the name of the same Azure region which you used earlier in this exercise
+-   Region: the name of the same Azure region which you used earlier in this exercise.

 -   Availability options: **No infrastructure redundancy required**